 Miss McIlvenna, Mrs Aslam, Mrs Anderton and Mrs Murray

-This half term we will be learning all about the Anglo Saxons and Dragons
+This half term we will be learning all about: The Water Cycle

 |